Arnaz87/auroweb/readme.md

 ## Module usage

 ~~~
-var Cobre = require("./cobre.js")
+var Auro = require("./auro.js")

 // somehow evaluate the output of the compiler
 // the code doesn't contaminate any external namespace
 eval(js)

-var module = Cobre.$import(modulename)
+var module = Auro.$import(modulename)
 var main = module.get("main")
 main()
 ~~~

 ## Browser usage

-You can include the same *cobre.js* script in the browser and use it the same way, the Cobre object will be in the window object.
+You can include the same *auro.js* script in the browser and use it the same way, the Auro object will be in the window object.

-The compiler can also be used in the browser, first install browserify with `npm install -g browserify`, then run `browserify browser.js -o bundle.js`, it will output a file *bundle.js* wich does the same as *cobre.js* but additionally, adds a *compile* method to the *Cobre* global.
+The compiler can also be used in the browser, first install browserify with `npm install -g browserify`, then run `browserify browser.js -o bundle.js`, it will output a file *bundle.js* wich does the same as *auro.js* but additionally, adds a *compile* method to the *Auro* global.

 ~~~
-// should contain a valid cobre module binary data
+// should contain a valid auro module binary data
 var buffer = new Uint8Array()

 // then you can use everything almost the same way
-var js = Cobre.compile(buffer, modulename)
+var js = Auro.compile(buffer, modulename)
 eval(js)
-Cobre.$import(modulename).get("main")()
+Auro.$import(modulename).get("main")()
 ~~~